kognetiks/kognetiks-chatbot/readme.txt

 == Changelog ==

+= 1.4.2 =
+* Added support for GPT-4 is settings
+* Added support for narrow or wide bot

 = 1.4.1 =
 * Updated start bot open or closed
 * Add or remove default AI disclaimer